Human Services Associate

 After the Northwood Tech Human Services Associate Program

-Upon completion of the program, you will earn technical diplomas in Community-Based Residential Facility (CBRF) Caregiver and Substance Abuse Counselor Education, and an associate degree in Human Services Associate.
+Upon completion of the program, you will earn a technical diploma in Substance Abuse Education and an associate degree in Human Services Associate.

 Transfer Center